danielemurgolo/ssy098_image_analysis/README.md

 ## Lab2
 [Here](https://htmlpreview.github.io/?https://github.com/danielemurgolo/ssy098_image_analysis/blob/main/lab2/lab2.html) you can find the report of Lab2.
 [Here](/lab2/lab2.pdf) you can find the report of Lab2 as a pdf.

+## Lab3
+[Here](https://htmlpreview.github.io/?https://github.com/danielemurgolo/ssy098_image_analysis/blob/main/lab3/lab3.html) you can find the report of Lab3.
+[Here](/lab3/lab3.pdf) you can find the report of Lab3 as a pdf.